India's digital rules trigger fears of curbs on free speech, media freedom | DW | 16.03.2021

 Twitter's decision to not remove certain accounts has unnerved the government, which has served the company with a noncompliance notice and threatened its officials with a fine and imprisonment of up to seven years for violating the order.

-Video streaming platforms Netflix and Amazon Prime Video, meanwhile, have faced complaints around promoting obscenity or hurting religious sentiments.
+Video streaming platforms Netflix and Amazon Prime Video, meanwhile, have faced complaints they are promoting obscenity or hurting religious sentiments.

 A member of India's ruling party's youth wing last year lodged a police complaint against Netflix objecting to scenes in the series "A Suitable Boy" showing a Hindu girl kissing a Muslim boy against the backdrop of a Hindu temple.